dstein64/fenwick/README.rst

 Features
 --------

+- Update a frequency in O(log n).
+- Retrieve a single frequency in O(log n).
-- Initializes existing frequencies in O(n).
+- Initialize existing frequencies in O(n).
+- Retrieve all frequencies in O(n).

 Requirements
 ------------